huishin2020/Getting_and_Cleaning_Data/CodeBook.md

 - Its activity label.
 - An identifier of the subject who carried out the experiment.

-The tidy_data.txt combined the following records in the following files as the data in Columns categorized in 561 features:
+The tidy_data.txt combined the following records in the following files as the data in at least 561 columns categorized in 561 features:
 =========================================================================

 - 'features.txt': List of all features.